 If you don’t have a good 4WD you can park your car before this soft sand section and take one of the shuttle busses.
 The disadvantage is that there are no shuttle busses available before sunrise and after sunset.
 Another option would be to walk the 5 km.
-But I would not recommend this, since from the Deadvlei parking lot you have to walk another 2 km to reach the Deadvlei salt pan and more if you want to climb on some of the dunes.
+But I would not recommend this since from the Deadvlei parking lot you have to walk another 2 km to reach the Deadvlei salt pan and more if you want to climb on some of the dunes.

 The best option is to drive the last 5 km with a suitable car.
 You definitely need a 4WD.
-Big tyres, reduced tire pressure, a reduction gear, a powerful engine and some experience in sand driving will further help not getting stuck.
+Big tires, reduced tire pressure, a reduction gear, a powerful engine and some experience in sand driving will further help not getting stuck.

 Maybe we are a bit over-equipped, but contrary to the stuck couple we were prepared for this kind of situation.
 We always carry enough water and food in the car and warm clothes to easily spend some days in the wilderness.
-In addition we were carrying a satellite phone to call for help in case of a real emergency.
+In addition, we were carrying a satellite phone to call for help in case of a real emergency.

 Altogether we spent two mornings and two evenings shooting in the Deadvlei area.
-At the Deadvlei salt pan I much prefer the evening light, but the area around the shuttle bus parking lot is also very nice at sunrise.
+At the Deadvlei salt pan, I much prefer the evening light, but the area around the shuttle bus parking lot is also very nice at sunrise.

 Here is a funny image my daughter shot of me shooting at sunset at the Deadvlei after having a break sitting on the salt pan 😉